Skip to main content

 Addons

-aibox uses a single base image (base-debian) with 21 composable addons that install language runtimes, tool bundles, documentation frameworks, and AI coding agents into your container.
+aibox uses the Debian runtime image family (base-debian-v0.26.x for legacy releases, base-debian-runtime-v0.27.0+ after the image-tag cutover) with 30 composable addons that install language runtimes, tool bundles, documentation frameworks, and AI coding agents into your container.

 Managing Addons